 The Company has an open market sale agreement, or the Open Market Sale Agreement, with Jefferies & Company, Inc., or Jefferies, under which it may, from time to time, offer to sell shares of its common stock with an aggregate sales price of up to \$25,000 on the open market through Jefferies, as agent, or to Jefferies, as principal.
-As of March 31, 2011, the Company had sold \$3,400, and has a remaining capacity to sell up to \$21,600 of common stock under the Open Market Sale Agreement with Jefferies.
+As of June 30, 2011, the Company had sold 192,365 shares with net proceeds of \$3,400, and has a remaining capacity to sell up to \$21,600 of common stock under the Open Market Sale Agreement with Jefferies.
+The program was not utilized during the three months ending June 30, 2011.

-On March 28, 2011, the Company commenced an offering of an aggregate of 3,500,000 shares of its senior common stock, par value \$0.001 per share (the "Shares"), at a price to the public of \$15.00 per share (the "Offering"), of which 3,000,000 Shares are intended to be offered pursuant to the primary offering and 500,000 Shares are intended to be offered pursuant to the Company's distribution reinvestment plan (the "DRIP").
-The Company, however, reserves the right to reallocate the number of Shares being offered between the primary offering and the DRIP.
+On March 28, 2011, the Company commenced an offering of an aggregate of 3,500,000 shares of its senior common stock, par value \$0.001 per share, at a price to the public of \$15.00 per share, of which 3,000,000 shares are intended to be offered pursuant to the primary offering and 500,000 shares are intended to be offered pursuant to the Company's distribution reinvestment plan (the "DRIP").
+The Company, however, reserves the right to reallocate the number of shares being offered between the primary offering and the DRIP.
+To date the Company has not sold any shares of senior common stock in this ongoing offering.